scottiemc7/TriggerCommandLineBuild/README.md

 ## Plugin Installation:
 #### On the build agent
 1. Install the [Trigger Toolkit for Windows](https://trigger.io/forge/toolkit/).
 2. Optionally Install the Android SDK if you plan on building for Android.
+(Note: If you're running into **'android-platform.apk not found'** issues, check out [this question on stackoverflow](http://stackoverflow.com/questions/27012532/trigger-io-build-error-failed-when-running-aapt-exe-android-platform-apk-not-f).

 #### On the build server
 1. Download the latest [triggercommandlinebuild.zip](https://github.com/scottiemc7/TriggerCommandLineBuild/raw/master/triggercommandlinebuild.zip "Plugin").